House Of Maths Shows and Workshops are currently for Preschool through to Year 8.

 PRIMARY: A full day typically costs between £350 (Bournemouth) and £500 (London), these prices correct Jan 2019.
 I do also offer half-day visits (priced accordingly) if you are close to Bournemouth, or perhaps it might be possible for neighbouring Infant / Junior schools to share me for a full day (one school before lunch and one after)?
 I’m also happy to discuss reduced rates if you are a small school with fewer than 200 pupils – please phone or email for more details, thank you!

-SECONDARY: A full day typically costs £450 in Dorset, Hampshire and Wiltshire.
+SECONDARY: A full day typically costs £450 in Dorset and surrounding counties.
 A travel supplement from Bournemouth (Dorset) may apply if you are further afield, but please phone or email for a quote, thank you!

 Yes!
 I have many years’ experience working with young children as both entertainer and maths demonstrator, and have three different shows/workshops (often one for each term) tailor-made for ages 3-5.
 The visit will be hands-on and include large colourful props and numbers, counting forwards and backwards, corners, sides, “flat” and “solid” shapes, and even some running around to find the correct item!
 Here’s a link to one of my regular Nurseries in Dorset to see what a visit looks like.